-The Boltzmann averaged energies of the geometries of inhibitors 1 and 3 sampled from the MD simulations and their most stable geometries as determined by MM conformational sampling were calculated using equation (4) on page 27.
-Fifteen structures of the inhibitors were obtained from the simulation trajectories based on their coordinates RMSD using an unsupervised machine learning algorithm known as k-means clustering.
-Each of the geometry was then optimised using the OPLS3e force field prior to the calculation of the Boltzmann averaged energy.
+The Boltzmann averaged energies of inhibitors 1 and 3 as sampled by the MD simulations and by MM conformational searches were calculated using equation (4) on page 27.
+Fifteen structures of the inhibitors were obtained from the simulation trajectories based on their coordinate RMSD using an unsupervised machine learning algorithm known as k-means clustering.
+Each of the geometries was then optimised using the OPLS3e force field prior to the calculation of the Boltzmann averaged energy.

-Results and Discussions
+Results and Discussion

 Identification of the Potential Base Catalyst